Marmion, Whadjuk Noongar Country, Western Australia

 The project received a commendation in the 2006 Fremantle & East Fremantle Heritage Awards.

-photography - Samuel Wright
+Photography - Samuel Wright